pounard/goat-mapper/README.md

    classes and call the builder if necessary (using the entity self-defining interface),

- - [ ] write a cache implementation for the finder API,

- - [ ] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested).
+ - [ ] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),

 Priority 1, we need it before being able to use it: